 In this talk, we establish a framework for describing both the parallel diachronic pathways and the dimensions of variation around those pathways.
 The broad outline of the parallel developments can be established by combining a typological perspective on Indo-European indefinite/interrogatives with results from Haspelmath (1997) on the relationship between interrogative and indefinite pronouns, from Belyaev & Haug (2014) on the typology of correlatives and conditionals, and from Haudry (1973) on the relationship between correlatives and headed relatives.
 At the same time, the behaviour of individual lexical items within this typological space is less predictable, accounting for the variation around this broad pathway.

-This paper will be read at the Annual General Meeting of the Philological Society in Oxford, Somerville College, on Saturday, 16 June, 4.15pm
+This paper was read at the Annual General Meeting of the Philological Society in Oxford, Somerville College, on Saturday, 16 June, 4.15pm.

 by Robin Meyer (University of Oxford)